Speak Truth To Power Human Rights Teaching Fellows Program

 Human Rights Teaching Fellows

-Following a competitive application process, ten American University Washington College of Law students were selected as 2012 STTP Human Rights Teaching Fellows.
-Fellows include former professional teachers, women who worked with refugees in Uganda and Kenya, as well as a former auctioneer.
-Click here to learn more about the 2012 Speak Truth To Power Human Rights Teaching Fellows (shown left).
+Following a competitive application process, eight American University Washington College of Law students were selected as 2013 STTP Human Rights Teaching Fellows.
+Click here to learn more about the 2013 Speak Truth To Power Human Rights Teaching Fellows.

 Speak Truth To Power